n07kiran/demo_repo/README.md

-Just a demo file
+Just a demo file.
 Learning git and github!
-THis line will be remove in future
+Add . at the end of line.
-Adding a line below this
+Adding a line below this.